uManuel/coe-path-modules/modules/1.9-angular-complete-guide/notes.md

 ### Binding to custom events

-There are times in which you need to bind an event to your component to pass data, todo that you have to use:
+There are times in which you need to bind an event to your component to pass data up to your parent component, todo that you have to use:

 -   @Output('alias'): by default alias name it's the name of the attribute of the class.
 We have to later emit this event on a function like: